nihaltowfiq/JS-DOM-Manipulation-Projects/README.md

-# 50 Projects for practice JavaScript!
+## Some Projects for practice JavaScript DOM Manipulation with HTML, CSS!